 - 2 large fillets of Blue Grenadier

-- 2 tbsp organic butter, or use 2 tablespoons of extra virgin olive oil.
+- 2 tablespoons organic butter or use 2 tablespoons of extra virgin olive oil.

 - zest of one organic or unwaxed lemon